-- Create a safe environment by offering the child a private and safe place if possible. - Stay calm and reassure the child and stress that he/she is not to blame. - Tell the child that you know how difficult it must have been to confide in you. - Listen carefully and tell the child what you are going to do next. - Use the 'tell me', 'explain', 'describe' and/or mirroring strategy. - Tell only the Designated or Deputy Safeguarding Lead. - Record in detail using the Welfare Concern Record without delay, using the child's own words where possible, date & signed and details then recorded on CPOMS
+- Create a safe environment by offering the child a private and safe place if possible. - Stay calm and reassure the child and stress that he/she is not to blame. - Tell the child that you know how difficult it must have been to confide in you. - Listen carefully and tell the child what you are going to do next. - Use the 'tell me', 'explain', 'describe' and/or mirroring strategy. - Tell only the Designated or Deputy Safeguarding Lead. - Record in detail using the Welfare Concern Record without delay, using the child's own words where possible.